markvaaz/ScarletJackpot/README.md

 - `.slot remove` — Removes the slot machine near your cursor
 - `.slot move` — Allows you to move a slot machine by aiming and clicking

 ## Configuration

 All prize items, amounts, spin cost, bet limits, RTP, and special events are configurable via the mod's settings file.
+**Important:** The mod does not include default configuration values for bet items or prizes.
+You must manually define all required settings before using the slot machine, otherwise it will not function (no bet item or prize will be available).

 ## Installation